 Although Facebook purchased WhatsApp in 2014, progress was underway to add end-to-end encryption.
 Open Whisper Systems partnered with WhatsApp to provide the same encryption already in use by the Signal app.
-Full encryption across all WhatsApp applications completed in 2016.
+Full encryption across all WhatsApp applications was completed in 2016.

 It’s unfortunate that Facebook now collects metadata from the WhatsApp platform for advertising.
 WhatsApp is a safer bet than Facebook’s own Messenger,

 An open-source, decentralized photo-sharing service supported by PixelFed is better for transparency and censorship protection.
 However, Pinterest is the next most popular alternative to Facebook-owned and data-mined Instagram.
-Photographers looking for a large user-base will find plenty of exposure (pun intended).
+Photographers looking for a large user base will find plenty of exposure (pun intended).